JuliaHealth/KomaMRI.jl/docs/src/getting-started.md

 The user interface has some basic definitions for the scanner, phantom, and sequence already preloaded.
 So you can immediately interact with the simulation and reconstruction processes, and then visualize the results.

-As a simple demonstration, press the button `Simulate!` and wait until the simulation is ready.
-Then click on the `Raw Data` dropdown and then click on the `View Raw Data` button.
-You should see the following:
+As a simple demonstration, press the `Simulate!` button and wait until the simulation is ready.
+Now you have acquired the `Raw Data` and you should see the following:

 ![](assets/ui-view-raw-data.png)

-Then, press the button `Reconstruct!` and wait until the reconstruction ends.
-Then click on the `Reconstruction` dropdown and then click on the `|Image|` button to see the image reconstruction:
+Then, press the `Reconstruct!` button and wait until the reconstruction ends.
+Now you have reconstructed an `Image` from the `Raw Data` and you should see the following in the GUI:

 ![](assets/ui-view-abs-image.png)